Very short news items of feline interest from today and yesteryear

 The female kittens could have been worth between £60,000 and £80,000 each at the time, but the owners did not want to sell them in Britain, preferring to maintain their uniqueness as the only ones in the country.
 They would sell the male, though, as the first three male generations would be infertile.

 (Adapted from Liza Radley, writing in the Shropshire Star)

 Paris, France: 1910

-In 1910, on the first airplane flight across the English Channel to carry a passenger, American aviator John Moisant flew from Paris to London accompanied by both his mechanic and his cat, named either Mademoiselle Fifi or Paree, depending on which newspaper you believe.
+In August 1910, on the first plane flight across the English Channel to carry a passenger, American aviator John Moisant flew from Paris to London accompanied by both his mechanic and his cat, named either Mademoiselle Fifi or Paree, depending on which newspaper you believe.
 The feline accompanied him on nearly all his flights 14 are documented earning him the nickname 'Captain Kitty', and he did everything possible to make her comfortable when flying.
 Luckily for Fifi she wasn't aboard when in December 1910 Moisant crashed his plane near New Orleans and was killed; he always refused to wear a seatbelt.
 In the image of Fifi in a basket, she's dressed in mourning attire while attending her master's funeral.

 Our featured feline at the head of the page and above, and your companion through Mini-Fragments, is Midge (short for Midget, as she was so small when she arrived with me in 2003).
 She came from the same place as Maggie (see Fragments), but they're not sisters and Midge is a little younger.
 Seeming to be slightly prone to accidents and minor ailments, Midge is nevertheless a cat of real character and it would be impossible here to describe all her quirks and funny ways.
 Suffice it to say she's very much 'my cat' and a little treasure.
 A particular pleasure she likes to indulge as often as possible is to climb on my shoulder, purr like mad and knead her paws!